altaga/Portable-Hacking-Station-RPI/README.md

 So it occurred to me that it would be incredible to be able to perform security tests of wireless networks through a simple system such as a raspberry, however one of the great disadvantages of these is the need to use display systems such as HDMI screens and keyboards to insert the commands.

-In this case the project explains how to make a system based on a Raspberry Pi Zero W with a bluetooth serial interface to a cell phone, so that it is possible to write the commands on the console using the cell phone.
+In this case the project explains how to make a system based on a Raspberry Pi Zero W with a Bluetooth Serial or WiFi SSH to a Smartphone, so that it is possible to write the commands on the console using the Smartphone.

 ## Materials: